+Prior to Use/Occupation Conditions

-9. The access drive must be surfaced in bituminous or cement bound materials, or otherwise bound and must be constructed and completed before the development is brought into use.
+5. The access drive must be surfaced in bituminous or cement bound materials, or otherwise bound and must be constructed and completed before the development is brought into use.
 This surfacing must extend for a distance of at least 5 metres inside the site, as measured from the carriageway edge of the adjacent highway.

-In the interests of highway safety and in accordance with Policy DM22 of the Copeland Local Plan.

-10. Any existing highway fence/wall boundary must be reduced to a height not exceeding 1.05m above the carriageway level of the adjacent highway in accordance with details submitted to the Local Planning Authority and which have subsequently been approved prior to the development being brought into use and must not be raised to a height exceeding 1.05m thereafter.

-In the interests of highway safety and in accordance with Policy DM22 of the Copeland Local Plan.

-11. No superstructure must be erected until samples and details of the materials to be used in the construction of the external surfaces of the development hereby approved have been submitted to and approved in writing by the Local Planning Authority.
-Development must be completed in accordance with the approved details of materials and must be retained for the lifetime of the development.

-To ensure a satisfactory appearance of the development in the interests of visual amenity and in accordance with Policy DM10 of the Copeland Local Plan.
+Reason In the interests of highway safety and in accordance with Policy DM22 of the Copeland Local Plan.
+6. Any existing highway fence/wall boundary must be reduced to a height not exceeding 1.05m above the carriageway level of the adjacent highway in accordance with details submitted to the Local Planning Authority and which have subsequently been approved prior to the development being brought into use and must not be raised to a height exceeding 1.05m thereafter.
+Reason In the interests of highway safety and in accordance with Policy DM22 of the Copeland Local Plan.
+7. The dwelling hereby approved must not be occupied until the foul and surface water infrastructure to serve that dwelling has been constructed and brought into full operational use.
+Reason To ensure suitable provision for the control and management of surface and foul water in accordance with the provisions of Policy ENV1 and Policy DM24 of the Copeland Local Plan 2013-2028.
+8. Development must be carried out in accordance with the submitted Landscaping Block Plan, drawing number 2034/021, received on 26 th April 2023 and completed prior to the first occupation of the dwelling.
+The landscaping must be retained as such at all times during the lifetime of the development.
+Reason To enhance the appearance of the development in the interest of visual amenities of the area and to ensure a satisfactory landscaping scheme in accordance with Policy DM26 of the Copeland Local Plan.
+Othe er Conditions 9.
+Development must be undertaken in accordance with the Drainage Report, written by Kingmoor Consulting, reference 23-041r001 and submitted as part of the application on 26th April 2023 at all times and retained as such thereafter.

-12. Prior to the first use of the development hereby approved, full details of both hard and soft landscape works must be submitted to and approved in writing by the Local

-Planning Authority.
-These works must include hard surfacing and means of enclosure as a minimum.
-Landscaping must be carried out in accordance with the approved details and retained as such at all times thereafter.

-To enhance the appearance of the development in the interest of visual amenities of the area and to ensure a satisfactory landscaping scheme in accordance with Policy DM26 of the Copeland Local Plan.

-Other Conditions

-13. Foul and surface water shall be drained on separate systems.
+Kingmoor Consulting, reference 23-041r001 and submitted as part of the application